jadu101/jadu101.github.io/content/Hackthebox📦/Linux🐧/HTB-Intuition.md

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/intuition/image-19.png)

-Using Burp Suite, let's the value for priorty to be **1**, so that the admin user will take a look at it:
+Using Burp Suite, let's the value for priority to be **1**, so that the admin user will take a look at it:

 ![alt text](https://raw.githubusercontent.com/jadu101/jadu101.github.io/v4/Images/htb/intuition/image-18.png)